LuciferaseMaster/PrePrint-Template-for-AnyRxiv/preprint_logos/README.md

 [Nice vector logotypes](/preprint_logos/svg_files) in the SVG format, which can be inserted into your manuscript file to mark it as a preprint: a general one, and the ones aimed for bioRχiv (bioRxiv) or medRχiv (medRxiv).
 See some of them presented and compared [on a Letter-size page in PDF](/preprint_logos/preprint_logos_presented.pdf) (or this document saved as [PNG](/preprint_logos/preprint_logos_presented.png) and [JPG](/preprint_logos/preprint_logos_presented.jpg)).

 Below, is an examples (four combined pages) how these logos can be placed in the manuscript file.
-The nndividual pages can be seen [here](/preprint_logos/page_examples/).
+The individual pages can be seen [here](/preprint_logos/page_examples/).
 ![four pages combined (four pages combined)](/preprint_logos/page_examples/pages-4-combined.png)

 1) The first logo signifies a preprint status of the manuscript document.
 I've designed it to be visually nice and to reflect different types of preprinted research.
 It's also supposed to reflect different layers and meaninings of the concept of preprints and open science.